-The Brews and the Bees
+Brews and Bees

-Breweries that use organically/sustainably produced/non-gmo ingredients boast the tastiest beers.
+Breweries that use organically/sustainably produced/non-engineered ingredients boast the tastiest beers.
 When crops are grown in nutrient dense soils and not contaminated with toxins, it boils down to (no pun intended), the purest flavors nature has to offer.

 Bee-friendly companies care about their customers' well being, support eco-system health, and provide consumers with extraordinary products.